 Take your holidays and party get-togethers to the next level with this garlic and herb beef tenderloin roast recipe with roasted wild mushrooms!

 If you’re anything like me and are a bit sick of eating turkey, although my brined smoked turkey is delicious, for every holiday then you’ve come to the right place because this beef tenderloin roast is going to blow you away!
-Food will always bring people together and this beef tenderloin just makes the day that much more special.
+Food will always bring people together and this dish just makes the day that much more special.

 A beef tenderloin roast comes from the back section of the cow and are on either side of the backbone.
 On the other side of that bone is the sirloin, which is how you get a T-Bone or a Porterhouse steak, with a sirloin on 1 side and the tenderloin cut on the other side.

 It’s extremely tender with very little marbling, which means it won’t have quite as much flavor as sirloin or ribeye, but none-the-less is still delicious.
 If you have any family members who aren’t big fans of animal fat in any way then this cut of meat is for you.

-The cut of beef that come from the beef tenderloin is known as the filet mignon.
+The cut of beef that it comes from is known as the filet mignon.
 I suppose you could call it a filet mignon roast, but the more technical term is a beef tenderloin.
-So yes, the beef tenderloin is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.
+So yes, it is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.

 For a 4-pound beef tenderloin roast like the one I used in this recipe, you can expect to pay a little over $100, which will feed 8 people.

 Since there is not a lot of fat on it, the higher the grade the more marbling of fat will be on it, so in this case, buy the more premium grade.

 How Many Minutes Per Pound Do You Cook It